Low Carbon Devon Creative Industries

 • Free events, symposia and workshops to learn about the circular economy or reducing carbon emissions.

-We are researching the low carbon practices of creative industries and asking, what are the narratives of low carbon and how can we take action for positive change.
+Dr Emma Whittaker has been researching the low carbon practices of creative industries and asking: "what are the narratives of low carbon and how can we take action for positive change?".

 Devon has a strong creative sector and with nature and traditional skills often central to people’s work, they tend to be conscious of the impact they leave on the planet.
 Many within the sector are sole traders and yet they are finding the time and the inspiration to adapt their practices to reduce their environmental impact.

-Low Carbon Devon’s Dr Emma Whittaker has been supporting these environmental ambitions, by joining enterprises together within the Green Maker Initiative to share low carbon ideas and best practices.
+Through the Low Carbon Devon project, Dr Emma Whittaker supported these environmental ambitions, by joining enterprises together within the Green Maker Initiative to share low carbon ideas and best practices.
 Some of the ideas shared within the creative community are brilliantly simple; such as ceramicists developing stacking systems in kilns for the most efficient use and dyers using sunlight to fix natural dyes made from plants.
 The changes help to reduce energy and pollutants whilst meeting demand for environmentally conscious suppliers.

 The map shows some of Devon’s creative industries and the Green Maker Initiative members from across the South West who are engaged in reducing their carbon emissions and environmental impact.